Unleash Your Full Potential!

 5. And sometimes I just tell myself, “You’re running a business, you don’t have time for self-doubt”

-Well, in the very near future Roots & Spoon will be opening a storefront with Pizzelle Bakery in Lowell, MA.
+In the new year, Roots & Spoon will be carried in multiple locally owned stores in Massachusetts and Rhode Island, as well as offering canning classes and moving forward with a brick-and-mortar store.
 Pizzelle provides European-style pastries and the most amazing bread baked fresh daily.
 Our goal is to continue to create community through food.
 I am excited to be bringing in locally made cheeses from Round Table Farm, as well as other local makers, along with charcuterie fixings and more.
 All are curated to pair with all Roots & Spoon jams, pickles, chutneys, and relishes.

 Share article